Keplerjs/Kepler/README.md

 **keplerjs:core** contains the heart of Kepler, and itself depends on a set of core packages: *keplerjs:lib*, *keplerjs:i18n*

-**keplerjs:ui** define the base front-end structure od Kepler app the basic views and the minimum CSS for interface behavior.
+**keplerjs:ui** define the base front-end structure of Kepler app, the basic views and the minimum CSS for the html interface.

 **keplerjs:api** implement a simple RESTful API for basic operations and it is reachable to this url */api*.

 #### Plugin Packages